HenryAWE/asbind20/doc/invoke.rst

 This library can automatically convert arguments in C++ for invoking an AngelScript function.

-.. doxygenfunction:: asbind20::script_invoke(asIScriptContext*, asIScriptFunction*, Args&&...)
+.. doxygenfunction:: asbind20::script_invoke(context_reference, function_pointer, Args&&...)

 This example assumes the ``std::string`` is registered as script string type.
 You can change the ``std::string`` to your underlying string type.